Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

  Enables or disables auto-reconnect.
-If auto-reconnect is enabled, the IP Connection will try to reconnect to the previously given host and port, if the connection is lost.
+If auto-reconnect is enabled, the IP Connection will try to reconnect to the previously given host and port, if the currently existing connection is lost.
+ Therefore, auto-reconnect only does something after a successful :java:func:`connect() <IPConnection::connect>` call.

  Default value is *true*.